 Alella is currently one of the smallest D.O or appellations in Spain, with only nine registered wineries to its name and just over 300 hectares of vineyards.
-Yet, this part of eastern Spain has been producing wine for centuries and has long enjoyed close proximity to Catalunya’s stunning capital, Barcelona, which is a mere 20 minutes by car.
+Yet, this part of eastern Spain has been producing wine for centuries and has long enjoyed the proximity to Catalunya’s stunning capital, Barcelona, which is a mere 20 minutes by car.
 As was the case throughout Western Europe, the Romans – who christened Barcelona as Barcino – introduced widespread vine cultivation across Catalunya in the 1st Century AD.
-However, after the fall of the Western Roman Empire wine production in the Catalan region, all but ceased to exist, it could not survive the onslaught of the Gothic and Vandal tribes from the North or the Moors who invaded Spain in 711.
+However, after the fall of the Western Roman Empire, wine production in the Catalan region all but ceased to exist; it could not survive the onslaught of the Gothic and Vandal tribes from the North or the Moors who invaded Spain in 711.
 Catalunya’s wine resurgence occurred in the Middle Ages, re-introduced by religious orders from Burgundy and the Rhine, who brought their wine knowledge to Catalunya.
 Alella’s wines subsequently achieved great recognition and were served at the Royal Court in Aragon to great acclaim.

 Alella, which takes its name from a small town in the Maresme region about half an hour up the coast from Barcelona, is a tiny yet important sub-region in the Catalan landscape.
-The vineyards are located along the coastline but also run into the foothills of the Sierra de Parpes range.
-The best terroir is to be found in the higher altitude sites on the Parpes slopes, which enjoy a more continental climate sheltered from the sea breezes.
+The vineyards are located along the coastline and run into the foothills of the Sierra de Parpes range.
+The best terroir is found in the higher altitude sites on the Parpes slopes, which enjoy a more continental climate sheltered from the sea breezes.
 Wines of real concentration, balance, and structure are increasingly being produced from these superior sites.
 Conversely, the oldest vineyards that run along the coast tend to produce softer, less structured wines with lower acidity.
-The coastal vineyards are planted to dark soils, whereas the higher altitude areas, known as Valles, contain more limestone in the soil structure.
+The coastal vineyards are planted in dark soils, whereas the higher altitude areas, known as Valles, contain more limestone in the soil structure.
 The distinctive quality of the Alella terroir is the all-important topsoil, known as Saulo in Catalan.
 This sandy, granite-based soil retains heat and ensures that full ripeness is rarely a problem for Alella’s wines!

-The most important white grape varieties in Alella are undoubtedly Xarel.lo (known as Pansa Blanc in Alella) and Chardonnay, while the reds are predominately blends of Merlot, Garnacha, and Tempranillo, known locally as Ull de Llebre.
+The most important white grape varieties in Alella are undoubtedly Xarel.lo (known as Pansa Blanc in Alella) and Chardonnay.
+Simultaneously, the reds are predominately blends of Merlot, Garnacha, and Tempranillo, known locally as Ull de Llebre.
 Small amounts of Macabeo, Malvasia, Sauvignon Blanc, Syrah, Cabernet Sauvignon, and Pinot Noir are also found across the region.
 A real and incredible value highlight from Alella is the classic white blends and more modern varietal wines, offering a light, fresh aroma, ripe fruit flavors, and real class for a brilliant price.
 The reds vary from the light and every day to the thoroughly modern, barrel-aged, and powerful, as local outfits continue to refine their winemaking style.
 Much credit for raising awareness of the Alella region must go to the family-owned winery Alta Alella.
 Their passionate owners have done much to promote Alella to a wider audience.

 Alta Alella was founded by the enologist Josep Maria Pujol-Busquets and his wife Cristina Guillén, who purchased an estate in the beautiful Serralada de Marina Natural Park.
 The family planted their first vines in 1991, and the first vintage was released in 2001 to great acclaim.
-This 17-hectare estate today is fully certified as organic and produces a fantastic range of reds, whites, and cavas, which easily rival the best of their neighbors further south.
-Alta Alella represents everything attractive and positive about the Alella region: a dynamic and forward-thinking approach, combined with an age-old tradition of respecting the natural environment, which gives rise to such vibrant, fruit-driven and exceptional value wines!
+Today, this 17-hectare estate is fully certified as organic and produces a fantastic range of reds, whites, and cavas, which easily rival the best of their neighbors further south.
+Alta Alella represents everything attractive and positive about the Alella region: a dynamic and forward-thinking approach, combined with an age-old tradition of respecting the natural environment, which gives rise to such vibrant, fruit-driven, and exceptional value wines!